somar0/Crossbar-Design/README.md

 ### To use in VIVADO

-      Add the controller_tb.vhdl file as a simulation file Add the constraint.xdc file as a constraint file Add all the VHDL files to the VIVADO as source files
+* Add the controller_tb.vhdl file as a simulation file
+* Add the constraint.xdc file as a constraint file
+* Add all the VHDL files to the VIVADO as source files
+* Start Simulation

+* To check the results for energy and register area: all the BUSs and the ROMs and the simulation file
+* controller_tb.vhdl should be disabled in VIVADO and their call in Controller.vhdl component should
+* also been disabled (rermoved or commented)
+* But don't forget the constraints file

-### cloning repository
+### Cloning repository

       $ git clone https://github.com/somar0/Crossbar-Design.git
       $ cd Crossbar-Design